Breach of Contract Lawyers in SFV

 - Being denied other benefits promised in the contract

-These would be considered fundamental breaches for which you may consider the contract void or for which you may seek remedy through arbitration or other legal action.
-As the injured party, damages that you may seek when your employer breaches a contract would be for all of the clear and measurable loss or harm caused to you by the breach.
+These would be considered fundamental breaches for which you may consider the contract void or for which you may seek a remedy through arbitration or other legal action.
+It's important to remember that as the injured party, seeking damages could involve not only compensation for direct losses but also consideration of future financial implications and mental distress caused by the breach.
+Damages that you may seek when your employer breaches a contract would be for all of the clear and measurable loss or harm caused to you by the breach.

 How Our Breach of Contract Attorney Can Help You